 The Italian family income support scheme comes under the exclusions in Article 3(2) of the directive.
 The scheme reveals discriminatory features as regards part-time workers working less than 24 hours a week and vertical part-timers, who are entitled to benefits in proportion to the number of days spent at work, independent from the number of hours worked each day.
 Indeed, workers are entitled to full weekly family benefits when they work at least 24 hours a week.
-Part-time employees working less than 24 hours a week are entitled to family benefits in proportion to the number of days spent at work, independent from the number of hours worked per day: thus, if a part-timer works one hour a day for five days a week, they will receive five daily family benefits, while if she/he works 21 hours a week during three days, they will receive only three daily benefits; vertical part-timers do not get any benefit in relation to the spells of inactivity.
+Part-time employees working less than 24 hours a week are entitled to family benefits in proportion to the number of days spent at work, independent from the number of hours a week are entitled to family benefits in proportion to the number of days spent at work, independent from the number of hours worked per day: thus, if a part-timer works one hour a day for five days a week, they will receive five daily family benefits, while if she/he works 21 hours a week during three days, they will receive only three daily benefits; vertical part-timers do not get any benefit in relation to the spells of inactivity.